medic/cht-docs/content/en/apps/features/admin/_index.md

   apps/concepts/prerequisites
 ---

-App Management is an interface for non-technical administrative users.
-With it they can manage users and make minor changes to the app, such as setting the SMS gateway phone number, and changing the default language for the app.
+*App Management* is an interface for non-technical administrative users.
+With it you can manage users and make minor changes to the app, such as setting the SMS gateway phone number, and changing the default language for the app.

-The App Management pages are a desktop-only interface meant for users with a reliable internet connection.
+The **App Management** pages are a desktop-only interface meant for users with a reliable internet connection.

 {{< figure src="admin-roles.png" link="admin-roles.png" class="col-12 col-lg-8" >}}
 <br clear="all">